Grand Slam (Philippines): 2013–14 San Mig Super Coffee Mixers

 In 2011, the former Alaska coach Tim Cone took over the coaching duties of the B-Meg Llamados team—later renamed the San Mig Super Coffee Mixers.
 The team's core comprised twice-league MVP James Yap, Marc Pingris, and PJ Simon.

 In the first conference of the 2013–14 season, the Philippine Cup, the Coffee Mixers performed poorly in their first games of the tournament and were ranked in fifth place at the end of the group stage.
 They faced arch-rivals Barangay Ginebra San Miguel in the semifinals and won their series in seven games.
 They beat the Rain or Shine Elasto Painters in the finals and won the championship by four games to two.

 In the Commissioner's Cup, the Coffee Mixers hired James Mays as their reinforcement for the tournament.
 Still struggling in the regular conference, the Coffee Mixers finished in sixth place with a 4–5 record.
 The team played the defending champions Alaska Milkmen in a best-of-three quarterfinal series.
 Alaska Milkmen won the first game 86–77, and were on verge of eliminating the Coffee Mixers.
-The Coffee Mixers won the next two games to advance to the semifinal round against Air21 Express, an unexpected semifinalist who had eliminated the second-seeded San Miguel Beermen, who had a twice-to-beat advantage.
+The Coffee Mixers won the next two games to advance to the semifinal round against Air21 Express, an unexpected semifinalist who had eliminated the second-seeded San Miguel Beermen, who had twice-to-beat advantage (equivalent to a 1–0 lead in a best-of-three series).
 Air21 Express, led by Asi Taulava, won the first game against the Mixers, 103–100.
 The Coffee Mixers won the next two games; they took the series lead and were one win away from a place in the finals.
 Air21 Express scored 94 points in Game 4 and forced a rubber match.
 Game 5 was won by the Coffee Mixers 99–83.
 In the finals, they faced the Talk 'N Text Tropang Texters, who had a 13–0 record before the start of their championship series.
 The Coffee Mixers won the first game of the series.
 Talk 'N Text won Game 2 of the finals but the Coffee Mixers won the next two games and their third consecutive championship.